-- The Order applies to the land described by the map attached at Schedule 1 and shown edged red, being land in the area of the Council, to which the Anti-Social Behaviour, Crime & Policing Act 2014 applies. - 2.
-The order may be cited as the Darlington Borough Council Public Spaces Protection Order - Darlington Town Centre and shall come into force on 1 March 2019 for the duration of 3 years.
-At any point before the expiry of this three year period the Council can extend the Order by up to three years if they are satisfied on reasonable grounds that this is necessary to prevent the activities identified in the Order from occurring or recurring or to prevent an increase in the frequency or seriousness of those activities after that time. - 3.
+- The Order applies to the land being within the boundary of Darlington Borough Council, being land in the area of the Council, to which the Anti-Social Behaviour, Crime & Policing Act 2014 applies as set out in schedule 1 of this Order. - 2.
+The order may be cited as the Darlington Borough Council Public Spaces Protection Order - Boroughwide and shall come into force on 1 July 2025 for the duration of three years.
+At any point before the expiry of this three-year period the Council can extend the Order by up to three years if they are satisfied on reasonable grounds that this is necessary to prevent the activities identified in the Order from occurring or recurring or to prevent an increase in the frequency or seriousness of those activities after that time. - 3.
 The activities identified in paragraph 7 below have been carried out in public places within the Council's area and have had a detrimental effect to the quality of life of those living in the locality. - 4.
-The Council is satisfied that the conditions set out in sections 59, 63 & 72 of the Act have been met and that it is, in all the circumstances, expedient to make this Order in order to seek to reduce the detrimental effect on the quality of life of those in the locality caused by the activities listed in paragraph 7 below.

-- 5. The effect or likely effect of these activities is, or is likely to be, of a persistent or continuing nature, such as to make these activities unreasonable, and therefore justifies the restrictions imposed by this Order. - 6.
+The Council is satisfied that the conditions set out in sections 59, 63 & 72 of the Act have been met and that it is, in all the circumstances, expedient to make this Order in order to seek to reduce the detrimental effect on the quality of life of those in the locality caused by the activities listed in paragraph 7 below. - 5.
+The effect or likely effect of these activities is, or is likely to be, of a persistent or continuing nature, such as to make these activities unreasonable, and therefore justifies the restrictions imposed by this Order. - 6.
 The Council has had particular regard to the rights and freedoms set out in Article 10 (right of freedom of expression) and Article 11 (right of freedom of assembly) of the European Convention on Human Rights and has concluded that the restrictions on such rights and freedoms imposed by this Order are lawful, necessary and proportionate.